fyngyrz/slacker/README.md

 http://yourserver.com/cgi-bin/slacking.py

 The second thing to configure on slack is an incoming WebHook URL.
-It looks like this:
+The WebHook is used to send the result back to slack.It looks like this:

 ![Incoming WebHook Integration](http://fyngyrz.com/images/dd2.png)